almsam/OSPREY/CODE_OF_CONDUCT.md

 1. **Professionalism**:
    No NSFW content.
 Keep all conversations and contributions professional and appropriate for a workplace environment.
 Treat everyone with respect & do your part to maintain a healthy environment.

+2. **Supportive Culture**:
+   Try to help others whenever you can.
+We're here to learn and grow together.
+If someone asks a question that you think is "dumb", DO NOT make fun of or ridicule them, be nice and just answer or ignore it for someone else.
+We are here to promote learning and keep people as interested as possible, not to discourage anyone from contributing.

+3. **Intellectual Property & Ethical Practice**:
+   No copyright or IP violations.
+Cite all programming based work appropriately by disclosing & forward any relevant licenses, & Cite all academic content using APA or a similar format.
+OSPREY is focused on contributing to the field & plagiarism is not tolerated